-Raising money from the public by issue of shares or bonds or debentures is a time consuming process and involves huge costs.
+Raising money from the public by issue of shares or bonds or debentures is time consuming and involves huge costs.
 It would require numerous things to be in place and several rounds of discussion would be required to take place between the directors and key promoters having the controlling stake, between the Board of Directors (BOD) and consultants, analysts, experts, Company Secretaries, Chartered Accountants & lawyers.
 Furthermore, it requires several legal compliances.

-Thus planning for an acquisition by raising funds through public issue may be complicated and long drawn process.
+Thus planning acquisition by raising funds through public issue may be complicated and long drawn process.